NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Let’s explore NASM vs ISSA on exam difficulty.

-NASM falls in line with other top-notch fitness certifications, like NSCA, with its exam difficulty.
+NASM aligns with other top-notch fitness certifications, like ACE or NSCA, with its exam difficulty.

-As of 2021, the NASM-CPT pass rate is 60% for first-time test-takers, making it slightly harder than ACE and ACSM, both at 65%.
+As of 2021, the NASM-CPT pass rate is 60% for first-time test-takers, making it slightly harder than ACE or ACSM, both at 65%.

-The ISSA certification test is open book, which makes the ISSA-CPT the easiest to obtain.
+There are two versions of ISSA’s test: one is an open book, which makes the ISSA-CPT the easiest to obtain.

-There is a 90% pass rate, where a vast majority of test-takers pass their first attempt.
+For the open test, there is a 90% pass rate, where a vast majority of candidates pass their first attempt.

 The ISSA exam is a non-proctored test, which means no one or nothing monitors the integrity or activity of a candidate during an exam.